|

 January of 2007 when a single live specimen was collected from

-intertidal substrate (a wooden pole) at Mayport Naval Station beach
+intertidal substrate (a wooden pole) at Mayport Naval Station beach.

-specimens well up the St. Johns River in the Arlington section of
+floating docks at two different locations well up the St. Johns River in the Arlington section of

 |